Understanding Contractor Performance Ratings

 NOTE: All performance ratings (excluding onboarding tests) received before 3/30/2018 were erased.

-What is a Performance Rating?
+What Is a Performance Rating?

-Where is your Performance Rating?
+Where Is Your Performance Rating?

-When logged into your user dashboard within the CMS, you'll see a " Performance Rating" section in the top right corner.
-If you click "View ratings" it will open another window that breaks down your ratings.
+On your dashboard in Dante, you'll see a " Performance Rating" section in the top right corner.
+If you click "View ratings," it will open another window that breaks down your ratings.

 You can also filter your rating list by "Keyword" - "Grade" - "User Group" to narrow down your ratings easier.